Library Board Statement:

 Proxima Ultralight LS1 Multimedia projector ($100)

 Some equipment may be used in-house with no deposit.
-One 26 inch TV, a VCR player, a VCR to DVD recorder, a DVD player, a BOSE cd player, an overhead projector, laptops, a typewriter, microfilm reader, headphones, and a screen in the Conference Room can be used by the public during regular hours.
+One 26 inch TV, a VCR player, a VCR to DVD recorder, a DVD player, a BOSE cd player, an overhead projector, laptops, a typewriter, microfilm reader, headphones, an Accucut die cut machine/dies, and a screen in the Conference Room can be used by the public during regular hours or for use with a room reservation for an after hours program.
 See staff for details.
 It is a good idea to reserve the equipment when reserving either the Conference or Board Room.

 There is a $1.00 per page outgoing and incoming charge.
 Nebraska tax is included in the incoming charge.